Air Fryer Chicken Strips are made from scratch, and are crispy crunchy and delicious without frying!

 Check the internal temperature to make sure they are 165 degrees.
 Lightly salt your chicken strips after they are done “frying”.
 Repeat with all of the chicken strips until they are all done!
 Then eat and enjoy!

-Frozen fries and tater tots cooked at 400 degrees are delicious to eat with these Air Fryer Chicken Strips!
+Frozen fries and tater tots cooked at 400 degrees are delicious to eat with these Air Fryer Chicken Tenders!

 Air Fryer Chicken Strips

 - 1 1/2 lbs boneless, skinless chicken breasts, cut into strips